sunfishcode/wasm-reference-manual/WebAssembly.md

 **Validation:**
  - The requirements of the instructions are required.
+ - For `get_global` instructions, the indexed global is required to be an immutable import.

 > In the future, more instructions may be permitted as instantiation-time initializers.